nf-core/magmap/docs/usage.md

 ### Sourmash (optional)

-with [Sourmash](https://sourmash.readthedocs.io/en/latest/index.html) you can filter the genomes to be used by magmap in the mapping step.
+With [Sourmash](https://sourmash.readthedocs.io/en/latest/index.html) you can filter the genomes to be used by magmap in the mapping step.
 This function is optional but can speed up the process and let you get a better genomes /reads mapping ratio since you are removing all the genomes that are not passing the threshold (that you can select).

 ```bash
 nextflow run nf-core/magmap -profile docker --outdir results/ --input samples.csv --genomeinfo localgenomes.csv --sourmash true